-- (d) Significant industrial users are required to notify the superintendent immediately of any changes at its facility affecting the potential for a slug discharge. - (7) Reports from unpermitted users.
-All users not required to obtain an individual wastewater discharge permit shall provide appropriate reports to the superintendent as the superintendent may require to determine users status as non-permitted. - (8) Notice of violations/repeat sampling and reporting.
+(d) Significant industrial users are required to notify the manager of the water works and sewers immediately of any changes at its facility affecting the potential for a slug discharge.

+(7) Reports from unpermitted users.
+All users not required to obtain an individual wastewater discharge permit shall provide appropriate reports to the manager of the water works and sewers as the manager of the water works and sewers may require to determine user's status as non-permitted.

+(8) Notice of violations/repeat sampling and reporting.
 Where a violation has occurred, another sample shall be conducted within thirty (30) days of becoming aware of the violation, either a repeat sample or a regularly scheduled sample that falls within the required time frame.
-If sampling performed by a user indicates a violation, the user must notify the superintendent within twenty-four (24) hours of becoming aware of the violation.
-The user shall also repeat the sampling and analysis and submit the results of the repeat analysis to the superintendent within thirty (30) days after becoming aware of the violation.
-Resampling by the industrial user is not required if the city performs sampling at the user's facility at least once a month, or if the city performs sampling at the user's facility between the time when the initial sampling was conducted and the time when the user or the city receives the results of this sampling, or if the city has performed the sampling and analysis in lieu of the industrial user. - Notification of the discharge of hazardous waste. (a) Any user who commences the discharge of hazardous waste shall notify the POTW, the EPA Regional Waste Management Division Director, and state hazardous waste authorities, in writing, of any discharge into the POTW of a substance which, if otherwise disposed of, would be a hazardous waste under 40 CFR part 261.
+If sampling performed by a user indicates a violation, the user must notify the manager of the water works and sewers within twenty-four (24) hours of becoming aware of the violation.
+The user shall also repeat the sampling and analysis and submit the results of the repeat analysis to the manager of the water works and sewers within thirty (30) days after becoming aware of the violation.
+Resampling by the industrial user is not required if the city performs sampling at the user's facility at least once a month, or if the city performs sampling at the user's facility between the time when the initial sampling was conducted and the time when the user or the city receives the results of this sampling, or if the city has performed the sampling and analysis in lieu of the industrial user.

+(9)Notification of the discharge of hazardous waste. (a) Any user who commences the discharge of hazardous waste shall notify the POTW, the EPA Regional Waste Management Division Director, and state hazardous waste authorities, in writing, of any discharge into the POTW of a substance which, if otherwise disposed of, would be a hazardous waste under 40 CFR part 261.
 Such notification must include the name of the hazardous waste as set forth in 40 CFR part 261, the EPA hazardous waste number, and the type of discharge (continuous, batch, or other).
-If the user discharges more than one hundred (100) kilograms of such waste per calendar month to the POTW, the notification also shall contain the following information to the extent such information is known and readily available to the user: an identification of the hazardous constituents contained in the wastes, an estimation of the mass and concentration of such constituents in the wastestream discharged during that calendar month, and an estimation of the mass of constituents in the wastestream expected to be discharged during the following twelve (12) months.
+If the user discharges more than one hundred (100) kilograms of such waste per calendar month to the POTW, the notification also shall contain the following information to the extent such information is known and readily available to the user: an identification of the hazardous constituents contained in the wastes, an estimation of the mass and concentration of such constituents in the waste stream discharged during that calendar month, and an estimation of the mass of constituents in the waste stream expected to be discharged during the following twelve (12) months.
 All notifications must take place no later than one hundred eighty (180) days after the discharge commences.
 Any notification under this paragraph need be submitted only once for each hazardous waste discharged.
-However, notifications of changed conditions must be submitted under § 18-204(5) of this ordinance.
-The notification requirement in this section does not apply to pollutants already reported by users subject to categorical pretreatment standards under the self monitoring requirements of § 18-204(1), (3), and (4) of this chapter.
+However, notifications of changed conditions must be submitted under § 18-304(5).
+The notification requirement in this section does not apply to pollutants already reported by users subject to categorical pretreatment standards under the self-monitoring requirements of §§ 18-304(1), 18-304(3), and 18-304(4) of this chapter.